JetChars/JetChars.github.io/source/docs/ceph/ceph.rst

     - bad cephfs
     - write-all-read-one will cause bad performance when writing w/ disk failure
     - supervised by redhat and contributed mostly by them
+    - multiple OSDs in a single host, if host down, tons of PG will be affected

 ceph releases